Toxic Sealers: An Origin and Redemption Story

 Imagine for a moment that you woke up to a scathing, critical expose in the local paper about your work.
 Like the entire front page,

-This month the National Institutes of Occupational Safety and Health (NIOSH) released its much anticipated exposure study for sealcoat applicators.
-NIOSH is part of the U.S.
+This month the National Institutes of Occupational Safety and Health (NIOSH) released its much anticipated exposure study (See Link) for sealcoat applicators.
+NIOSH is part

 For Immediate Release: 11/8/2021 GOVERNOR HOCHUL SIGNS PACKAGE OF BILLS PROHIBITING USE OF ‘GRADE 6’ FUEL OIL AND USE OF PAVEMENT PRODUCTS CONTAINING COAL TAR Legislation